thomlom/blog/content/blog/year-in-review-2019/index.md

 That was 2019, now let's focus on 2020.
 These are the things I would like to do the upcoming year:

 - Learn even more about design.
 I want to be able to craft professional, good-looking and usable apps.
 I'm currently doing a challenge to improve myself that's called [Daily UI](https://www.dailyui.co/).
-I hope I'll finish it!
 - Upgrade infrastructure and back-end skills.
 I'm considering following the AWS Developer path on [A Cloud guru](https://acloud.guru/) to learn more about AWS, Docker, serverless, etc.
 - Animations: I want to learn how to create good animations.
 I just know how to do basic animations and I want to be able to build great-looking and fun animations like [this one](https://codepen.io/davidkpiano/pen/xLKBpM) or [this one](https://codepen.io/sdras/pen/gWWQgb).
 - Contribute even more into open source.